How It Works

 Temporary Disk Space

-/tmp) during execution.
-You can perform certain read and write operations on the space in the execution code, but this part of the data may not be retained after function execution is completed.
+/tmp The user can read and write to the space in the execution code, or create a child Directory, but this part of the data may No Reserved after the function execution is complete.
 Therefore, if you need to persistently store the data generated during execution, please use COS or external persistent storage services such as Redis/Memcached.

 The SCF platform supports both sync and async calls of functions.
 The call type is independent of the configuration of the function itself and can only be controlled when the function is called.